norbee37/billapp/README.md

 # Install dependencies
 npm install

+# Set up environment variables
+cp .env.example .env
+# Edit .env and add your GEMINI_API_KEY from https://aistudio.google.com/app/apikey

 # Run development server
 npm run dev
 ```

 The app will be available at `http://localhost:3000`

+**Note:** Without a Gemini API key, the app will use mock data for receipt parsing.

 ## Usage